sezanzeb/input-remapper/README.md

 - [x] creating presets per device
 - [ ] support X, but make it somewhat easy to add wayland to this tool.
 - [ ] renaming presets
-- [ ] load xmodmap files from the config path
 - [x] show a list that can be extended with a `[+]` button
 - [ ] The list shows `[keycode, current key for that keycode -> target]`
 - [ ] generate a file for /usr/share/X11/xkb/symbols/ for each preset, (symlink to home .config/?)